yeray697/Class-Exercises/LoginTable/README.md

 # LoginRelative
-This project is a Login done with a RelativeLayout and implementing Model-View-Presenter.
+This project is a Login done with a TableLayout and implementing Model-View-Controller.

 The project only check credentials (There is not a database or correct credentials):
 - It needs at least to be greater or equal than 8 characters